Cumulocity-IoT/cumulocity-microservice-templates/ipc/README.md

 ## Summary
 This Microservice template/example is a project, which showcases how you can create REST endpoints within your Microservice and call another Microservice REST API hosted in Cumulocity (Interprocess communication IPC)

-There are multiple REST endpoints created by this Microservice.
-These are defined in the classes `DeviceController.class` and `MeasurementController.class`, which are both marked as `@RestController`.
-Both controllers define individual APIs and paths, e.g. to access any of endpoints from the DeviceController you have to call `/devices` followed by the path you want to query.
+There are one REST endpoint created by this Microservice.
+This is defined in the classes `DeviceController.class`, which are marked as `@RestController`.
+This controller defines individual API and paths, e.g. to access any of endpoints from the DeviceController you have to call `/devices/names`

-The DeviceController defines three endpoints in total:
+The DeviceController defines one endpoint:
 - `GET /devices/names`

     will return a list of device names

-- `GET /devices/{deviceId}`

-    replace the deviceId placeholder with any existing device id and the endpoint will return the managedObject for the corresponding device.

-- `POST /devices`

-    lets you create a new device in Cumulocity.
-The request expects a JSON object containing the name and type of the device you want to create.

-    ```json
-    {
-        "name" : "my device name",
-        "type" : "device_type"
-    }
-    ```

-The MeasurementController defines one endpoint:
-- `GET /measurements/latest/{deviceId}`

-    replacing the device id with an existing device id will return the latest measurement for the corresponding device as a JSON object.

-In addition to those REST endpoints, you can also find an example for a simple scheduler in `DeviceService.class`, which triggers a request to Cumulocity in a background thread.
-The scheduler runs continuously in a specified interval which can be configured in the application.properties using the parameters `scheduled.delay.millis` and `scheduled.delay.millis`.
+This DeviceController uses another REST API of another Microservice to accomplish the task (response).
+Instead of using REST templates a declarative way of defining REST clients is used in that example.
+[Spring cloud - Feign](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html)

+However, this example can also easily changed to rest templates.
+The integral part of this template you will find in `TemplatesBasicClientConfig`.
+This configuration contains the request interceptor which handles in that case the authorization (Autorization header) and setting the right base URL.
+If you want to call another microservice which is not hosted in Cumulocity you can modify the request interceptor to do a OAuth2 authorization for example.
+[See](https://www.baeldung.com/spring-cloud-feign-oauth-token).

 ## How to run locally: